Andrew McColl and all the team are corporate members of the SPAB and is active within the region, attending functions, meeting and events.

 "The Society for the Protection of Ancient Buildings was founded by William Morris in 1877 to counteract the highly destructive 'restoration' of medieval buildings being practised by many Victorian architects.
 Today it is the largest, oldest and most technically expert national pressure group fighting to save old buildings from decay, demolition and damage.

 We advise.
 We educate.
 We campaign.
 We offer help when it's wanted and informed resistance when we are alarmed.
-We encourage excellence in new design to enrich and complement the historic environment.
+We encourage excellence in the new design to enrich and complement the historic environment.

 We represent the practical and positive side of conservation.
 We have a firm set of principles about how old buildings should be repaired and the practical knowledge to show how these can be put into effect.